microsoft/vcpkg-docs/vcpkg/commands/upgrade.md

 ## Description

-Remove and reinstalls [Classic mode] packages that have different current available versions.
+Removes and reinstalls [Classic mode] packages that have different current available versions.

 > [!WARNING]
 > This command does not save the previous install state.
 If an error occurs while building replacement packages, the previous set of packages will not be restored.
 >
 > For robust version management, use [Manifest mode].

+By default, `upgrade` prints the plan of what will be modified.
+Pass [`--no-dry-run`](#no-dry-run) to perform that plan.

 ## Example